 - Your Full Name

-- Reason you wish to go to New Zealand
+- The reason you wish to go to New Zealand

 - The dates you plan to arrive and leave New Zealand